MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 # Apply Zero Trust principles to virtual machines in Azure

-This article helps you apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to virtual machines in Azure:
+This article provides steps to apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to virtual machines in Azure:

 | Zero Trust principle | Definition | Met by |
 | --- | --- | --- |